 After Google Flight Search, go to Kayak.
 Three features make Kayak one of the most used travel search engines: price alert, fare charts, and airline matrix.
 Once you determine where you would like to go, you can set up a price alert and Kayak will send you an email either daily or weekly.
 Based on the fare charts, Kayak will advice you if you should wait or buy a ticket now.
 Finally, the airline matrix is a quick way to compare prices from different airlines.

-Neither Google Flight Search nor Kayak sells air tickets; they are meta-
+Neither Google Flight Search nor Kayak sells air tickets; [note: this was the case in 2015 but probably no longer] they are meta-

 search engines and they recommend websites where you can purchase the cheapest ticket.
 However, some of the discount airlines may not be listed by them.
 To double-check, you can find a list of low-cost airlines on this Wikipedia page.
 Alternatively, this page lists the low-cost airlines in Europe.